mojpalac/mojpalac/docs/books/kotlin_coroutines/kotlin_coroutines.md

 children are done, the job changes its state to “Completed”, which is a terminal one.
 Alternatively, if a job cancels or fails when running (in the “Active” or “Completing” state), its state will change to “Cancelling”.
 In this state, we have the last chance to do some clean-up, like closing connections or freeing resources (we will see how to do this in the next chapter).
 Once this is done, the job will move to the “Cancelled” state.

 Every coroutine builder from the Kotlin Coroutines library creates its own job.
 Most coroutine builders return their jobs, so it can be used elsewhere.
 This is clearly visible for launch, where Job is an explicit result type.

-There is a very important rule: Job is the only coroutine context that is not inherited by a coroutine from a coroutine.
+There is a very important rule:<br>
-Every coroutine creates its own Job, and the job from an argument or parent coroutine is used as a parent of this new job.There is a very important rule:<br>
 **Job is the only coroutine context that is not inherited by a coroutine from a coroutine**.<br>
 Every coroutine creates its own Job, and the job from an argument or parent coroutine is used as a parent of this new job.
 The parent can reference all its children, and the children can refer to the parent.
 This parent-child relationship (Job